-5. Conclusion and Recommendation
+4. Conclusion and recommendation

-5.1.
+4.1.
 The Residential Moorings Guide will help implement the policies of the adopted Local Plan for the Broads relating to residential moorings.
-It is recommended that Broads Authority approve the guide for public consultation.
+It is recommended that the Planning Committee endorse the revised guide and recommend it to the Broads Authority for public consultation.

-6. Financial Implications
+5. Financial implications

-6.1.
-There will be a cost of around £400 for a press advert that will be shared with the Peat Guide.
+5.1.
+There will be a cost of around £400 for a press advert that will be shared with the peat guide.